-The first chapters of Genesis show the contrast between the perfect act of the creator that are evidenced in the divine design of a harmonious life, fruitful and abundant in every way and the tragedy of sin that produced harm not only in a spiritual sense but also altering the harmony of the relationship between God and man, with oneself, and with one's neighbor and Creation.
+The first chapters of Genesis show the contrast between the perfection of the creative act which is evident in the divine design of a harmonious life, fruitful and abundant in every way and the tragedy of sin that produced harm not only in a spiritual sense but also altered the harmony of the multiple relationships of the person with God, with oneself, and with one's neighbors and with the Creation.

-But the missional God is not paralyzed before the ravages of sin in creation, rather his divine plan is to redeem all of Creation and transform human life in every dimension, in such a way that without national distinctions, culture, race, sex or social condition, Creation enjoys the full life that God has made possible on behalf of Jesus Christ in the power of the Spirit.
+But the missional God is not paralyzed before the ravages of sin in creation, rather his divine plan is to redeem all of Creation and transform human life in every dimension, in such a way that without national distinctions, culture, race, sex or social condition, Creation enjoys the full life that God has made possible on behalf of Jesus Christ in the power of the Spirit3.

-This mission of God's, in which the church is privileged to participate, cannot be reduced to the spiritual, the individual, the sacred, rather is also extended to the physical, the sacred, the secular.
-Thus, the church's task should be harmonized with the purpose of God in forming a new humanity in Jesus Christ (Eph.
-2:13-16) and effectual in the Power of the Spirit (Acts 1:8; 1 Thes.
+This mission of God, in which the church is privileged to participate, cannot be reduced to the spiritual, the individual, the sacred, rather is also extended to the physical, the sacred, the secular.
+Thus, the church's task should be harmonized with the purpose of God to form a new humanity in Jesus Christ (Eph.
+2:13-16) and to become effective in the Power of the Spirit (Acts 1:8; 1 Thes.
 1:5).